Oslo, Norway

 What is a typical expat home or apartment like in Oslo?

 "Expat homes and apartments in Oslo are typically modern and spacious, with large windows that let in plenty of natural light.
 Many apartments come with balconies or terraces, offering stunning views of the city and surrounding countryside.
 Expat homes and apartments are usually well-equipped with modern appliances and amenities, such as dishwashers, washing machines, and dryers.
 Many apartments also come with access to a shared gym, sauna, and swimming pool.
-Oslo is a safe city, so expats can feel secure in their homes and apartments," explained one expat living in Oslo, Norway.
+Oslo is a safe city, so expats can feel secure in their homes and apartments," wrote one member in Oslo.

 "Most of our expat friends have slightly larger places, but none have as nice a patio or w/d.
-I think overall they are comparable," said one expat in Oslo.
+I think overall they are comparable," remarked one expat who made the move to Oslo.

 What is the average cost of housing in Oslo?